2019 Session Descriptions

 D5 Your Voice is Heard: The Office of Consumer Relations and the Foster Care Ombudsman

-The Office of Consumer Relations and the Foster Care Ombudsman Offices are resources available to ask questions, get information, and resolve complaints.
-Each office has a unique role to serve within the system — come learn about the functions of both offices and how you can better utilize these resources in your organization.
-Both offices will provide information about trends they’re seeing, common complaints and ways to maximize their offices.
+The Office of Consumer Relations and the Foster Care Ombudsman offices are resources available to ask questions, get information, and resolve complaints.
+Each office has a unique role to serve within the system.
+Come learn about the functions of both offices and how you can better utilize these resources in your organization.
+Each office will provide information about trends they’re seeing, common complaints and ways to maximize their offices.

-Presenters: Vanessa Hoke, Program Specialist, and Shanna Schuelke, Program Specialist, Office of Consumer Affairs, Texas Department of Family and Protective Services, and Clarice Rogers, Foster Care Ombudsman Office, Texas Health and Human Services Commission
+Presenters: Vanessa Hoke, Program Specialist, and Shanna Schuelke, Program Specialist, Office of Consumer Affairs, Texas Department of Family and Protective Services; and Mahiri Moody, Foster Care Ombudsman, Texas Health and Human Services Commission

 D6 Youth Voice: Best Practices for Intersectional Work with Youth